 - only GPs write referral letters (introduction letters) to any other medical providers you need to see

-When you’re ready to start transition, you will need to see specialists doctors, like endocrinologists (hormone doctor) or surgeons.
+When you’re ready to start transition, you will need to see specialist doctors, like endocrinologists (hormone doctor) or surgeons.
 Sometimes you might need to a psychiatrist.

-To start hormones, you can start through a ‘gender clinic’ (in Sydney, in Brisbane or in Melbourne), or you can ask your GP to write you a referral letter directly to an endocrinologist who specialises in sex hormones and can get you started on testosterone treatment.
+To start hormones, you can use a ‘gender clinic’ (in Sydney, in Brisbane or in Melbourne), or you can ask your GP to write you a referral letter directly to an endocrinologist who specialises in sex hormones and can get you started on testosterone treatment.